JoshuaKGoldberg/create/packages/site/src/content/docs/engine/runtime/creations.md

 Commands provided as strings are assumed to not be order-dependent.
 They are run all at the same time.

-For example, this Block runs pnpm package installation :
+For example, this Block runs pnpm package installation:

 ```ts
 import { base } from "../base";